elgrons/ParksDirectoryApi.Solution/README.md

 Explore the API endpoints in Postman or a browser.
 You will not be able to utilize authentication in a browser.

 ###  Swagger Documentation
-To view the Swagger documentation for the TravelApi, launch the project using `dotnet run` using Terminal or Powershell, then input the following URL into your browser: `https://localhost:5001/swagger/index.html`
+To view the Swagger documentation for the ParksApi, launch the project using `dotnet run` using Terminal or Powershell, then input the following URL into your browser: `https://localhost:5001/swagger/index.html`

-### Destinations
+### Parks

-Get information about different global destinations.
+Get information about different national and state parks.

 #### HTTP Request Structure
 ```